bitsondatadev/trino-getting-started/hive/trino-b2/README.md

  1. Learn how to run a CTAS (CREATE TABLE AS) statement in Trino.
  2. Learn the roles of the Trino runtime, metastore, and storage.
- 3. Dive into the relational database that contains the Hive model and metadata that is stored in the Hive metstore service.
+ 3. Dive into the relational database that contains the Hive model and metadata that is stored in the Hive metastore service.

 ## Steps

 ### Running Services

 First, you want to start the services.
-Make sure that you are in the `trino-getting-started/hive/trino-minio` directory.
+Make sure that you are in the `trino-getting-started/hive/trino-b2` directory.
 Now run the following
 command:

 ```